XianhaiC/whim/README.md

 ## Contributing

-If you there's any bugs, security flaws, or suggestions, let me know!
-Submit a PR request if you wish as well.
+If you there's any bugs, questions, or suggestions, let me know!
+Submit a pull request if you wish as well.
 I'm always looking to improve this project.

 ## Authors